 0.35+ - Coma and/or death possible.

 Having food (especially high fat and high protein foods such as chicken or cheese) in your stomach can delay the absorption of alcohol into the bloodstream.
-The food will dilute the alcohol and slow the emptying of the stomach into the small intestine, where alcohol is very rapidly absorbed.
+The food will slow the emptying of the stomach into the small intestine, where alcohol is very rapidly absorbed.
 If the stomach is empty, alcohol can reach the small intestines in five minutes before being absorbed directly into the bloodstream.

 Mixing drugs and alcohol can interfere with several of the liver’s responsibilities.
 If you take medication and alcohol is introduced, the liver will delay the breakdown of everything except the alcohol.
 As a result your Central Nervous System can be subjected to the effects of both drugs simultaneously or cause a cumulative toxic effect when the next dose of medication is taken.